Securigera varia: Forage

 Crownvetch is toxic to horses and other non-ruminants because of the presence of nitroglycosides.
-If consumed in large amounts, it can stunt growth, or even lead paralysis and death.
+If consumed in large amounts, it can stunt growth, or even lead to paralysis and death.
 However, this is not true for ruminant animals such as cattle, goats, and sheep.
 These aliphatic nitro compounds are degraded in ruminant digestion and do not affect the animals.

 Crownvetch was originally labeled as a poor forage for farm animals but more recently it has been deemed as a good forage when fed as hay to or grazed by ruminants.
 It consists of 21.7% crude protein and 22.2% crude fibre.
 In an experiment involving the digestibility of crownvetch in sheep, it was found that the crude protein is 65.6% and the crude fibre is 46.2% digestible which is similar, but slightly less than the digestibility of alfalfa forage.
 As previously mentioned, this only applies to ruminant animals as it is toxic to non-ruminants.

 Crownvetch has been identified as an invasive in several midwestern states.
 It is very hard to eradicate once established.

 It is also a common host-plant for the moth Zygaena ephialtes.